|Home||About this place||Severe Uncertainty||Wald's Mighty Maximin||Robust Decisions||Dijkstra's Algorithm||tutOR||News|

 |The Gooood Old Website|

-If you are not familiar with the content of this site, you might be interested in searching the site for your keywords of interest.
+If you are not familiar with the content of this site, you might be interested in taking our

-Just in case, here are the links to some of the attractions on this site
+As a reminder, here are links to some of the attractions on this site

 - Front page of the old site